Toasting Those Who Light the Way

 Louie served over 15 years as a national board member of the National Asian American Telecommunications Association in San Francisco (now known as the Center for Asian American Media) and is currently a board member at VC.

-Dong, an award-winning filmmaker, shared funny stories about Louie from family and friends, and also praised him for his involvement for more than 30 years in “the two oldest and largest nonprofit organizations dedicated to independent American media” and for serving as “a mentor to dozens of young filmmakers.”
+Dong, an award-winning filmmaker, shared funny stories about Louie from family and friends, and also praised him for his involvement for more than 30 years in “the two oldest and largest nonprofit organizations dedicated to independent Asian American media” and for serving as “a mentor to dozens of young filmmakers.”

 “An award such as this is given to the individual, but it is not the individual who really deserves it,” Louie said, “because truly it belongs to those who have helped him get to this position.
 In this community, no one works alone.”
 He especially thanked his wife and daughters, who “put up with me over all these years.”